Volicon/translate-ui/README.md

 window._translator = translator; // it will help us later, be patient

-translator.language = "korean"; //can be dynamically switched
+Translator.language = "korean"; // Current language, can be dynamically switched, "en" by default

 export default translator;
 ```